agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

   - each run called `generateStringAction` followed by `reverseStringAction` which is the only transition defined
   - each run stopped because no other transitions are left to explore from `reverseStringAction`
   - the string generator has been called for each run
-  - no post-condition has been broken
+  - no invariants has been broken

 The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-check/src/test/scala/com/github/agourlay/cornichon/check/examples/stringReverse).